SFX20A/Writeups/HackTheBox/Mango.md

 <h1> Overview </h1>

-Mango offered several leaning opportunities on relatively new technologies which is gaining traction in the recent years, being used on multiple platforms.
+Mango offered several learning opportunities on relatively new technologies which is gaining traction in the recent years, being used on multiple platforms.
 In which, SQL injection is a well-known vulnerability in this day and age, much less know about at NoSQL injection is possible as well.

 The vulnerabiltiies exploited in this box are as follows:
 <ol type="1">